arlyon/resume/content/projects/airplay.md

 runtime: "C99"
 ---

-Documentation and implementation of the AirPlay protocol in C for use in VLC media player.
+Reverse engineering and implementation of the AirPlay protocol in C for use in VLC media player.